amasotti/ai-switcher-kt/README.md

 # Generative AI Switcher (Kotlin)

-A Kotlin-based web application built with **Spring Boot** that allows you to switch between multiple Generative AI APIs (e.g., DeepSeek, ChatGPT, Claude) and customize AI settings.
+A Kotlin-based web application built with **Spring Boot** that allows you to switch between multiple Generative AI APIs (e.g., DeepSeek, ChatGPT, Claude) and customize AI settings. 🤖

 The app features a clean and structured frontend with a side menu for AI parameters and a main content area for chat interactions.

-(And of course this project is built with the help of several AIs 🤖)

 ---